-How to Play: Find the buried treasure in the backyard.
-Follow the path of each color flag to see where the buried utilities are to avoid them.
+How to Play: Find the buried treasure in the back yard.
+Tap a flag to see the utility line that it marks.
+Don't dig over a utility line!
 Tap the ground to dig.
-Don't dig where there are utility lines!
+Don't dig where there are utility lines.